Active transport and cluster formation on 2D networks: Abstract

 \section{Abstract}

-{ We introduce a model for active transport on inhomogeneous networks embedded in a diffusive environment and investigate the formation of particle clusters.
-In the presence of a hard-core interaction, cluster sizes exhibit an algebraically decaying distribution in a large parameter regime, indicating the existence of clusters on all scales.
+{ We introduce a model for active transport on inhomogeneous networks embedded in a diffusive environment which is motivated by vesicular transport on actin filaments.
+In the presence of a hard-core interaction, particle clusters are observed that exhibit an algebraically decaying distribution in a large parameter regime, indicating the existence of clusters on all scales.
+The scale free behavior can be understood by a mechanism promoting preferential attachment of particles to large clusters.
 The results are compared with a diffusion limited aggregation model and active transport on a regular network.
 For both models we observe aggregation of particles to clusters which are characterized by a finite size-scale if the relevant time-scales and particle densities are considered. \PACS{ {87.16.Uv}{Active transport processes} \and {45.70.Vn}{Granular models of complex systems} } }